bahyali/ddms_system/project/README.md

    export DATABASE_URL="postgresql://user:password@localhost:5432/ddms_db"
    ```
    The `drizzle-kit` CLI and the API server both read this value during startup.
+   When pointing at Supabase, replace it with the Supabase connection string (e.g. `postgresql://postgres:<password>@db.<project>.supabase.co:6543/postgres`).

 ## Running the Services
 - **Apply the latest database migrations** (requires `DATABASE_URL`):